George Salter Academy in the West Midlands is to benefit from new surfaces installed by SIS Pitches.

 West Bromwich Albion FC, through its charity arm The Albion Foundation, has links with the school and plan to deliver development sessions on the large pitch including Premier League Kicks.
 Additionally, the Birmingham FA plan to deliver coaching and leadership education, as well as Safeguarding and Emergency Aid courses, at the facility.

-The Academy’s two original AGPs were already well-used, and the more reliable surface provided by the new all-weather pitches will provide users with better scheduling flexibility.
+The Academy’s two original artificial grass pitches were already well-used.
+Now, the more reliable surface provided by the new all-weather pitches will provide users with better scheduling flexibility.
 As a result, the partner clubs expect to introduce a total of 14 new teams, supporting the predicted 150% boost in football participation onsite across all ages.

 The school worked in partnership with the Birmingham FA to secure a £462,000 grant from the Premier League & The FA Facilities Fund.
-George Salter Academy also contributed £100,000 to the project, and were supported in their funding bid by their sponsor, Ormiston Academies Trust.
+George Salter Academy also contributed £100,000 to the project, supported by their funding bid by their sponsor, Ormiston Academies Trust.

 Founded in 2000, the Football Foundation is the largest sports charity in the UK funded by the Premier League, The FA and Government, via Sport England.
 It develops new and refurbished grassroots sports facilities in order to improve the quality and experience of playing sport at the grassroots level.
-Since it was launched in 2000, the Foundation has awarded around 15,000 grants worth more than £580m towards improving grassroots sport, which it has used to attract additional partnership funding of over £800m – £1.4bn of investment into the grassroots game.
+Since it was launched in 2000, the Foundation has awarded around 15,000 grants worth more than £580m towards improving grassroots sport.
+The grants have been used to attract additional partnership funding of over £800m, resulting in £1.4bn of investment into the grassroots game.

-Since 2000, the Football Foundation Funding Partners’ investment has provided 390 grants worth £21.4m towards grassroots sports projects worth over £49.9m across the whole of Birmingham.
+Since 2000, the Football Foundation Funding Partners’ investment has provided 390 grants worth £21.4m towards grassroots sports projects.
+This incredible investment is worth over £49.9m across the whole of Birmingham.

 By providing more high-quality facilities, coupled with coaching at the appropriate age group, the Premier League & The FA Facilities Fund aims to improve the experience for regular players as well as attracting new players to the game.
-Many of the new state-of-the-art facilities will serve to strengthen the connection between professional football clubs and their local communities, particularly in the most deprived areas of the country, through the professional clubs’ community trusts’ outreach work.
+Many of the new state-of-the-art facilities will serve to strengthen the connection between professional football clubs and their local communities.
+There is a particular focus in the most deprived areas of the country, through the professional clubs’ community trusts’ outreach work.

 Pank Patel, Principal of George Salter Academy, said: “Everyone at George Salter Academy is absolutely thrilled with the addition of these two state-of-the-art football pitches to our school.
 They will provide a fantastic opportunity to get more students involved and excited about sport.
 I’d like to thank the Premier League & The FA Facilities Fund and The Albion Foundation for the support they’ve provided us with this project.”